Sundanese people: Occupations

 The traditional occupation of Sundanese people is agricultural, especially rice cultivation.
 Sundanese culture and tradition are usually centred around the agricultural cycle.
 Festivities such as the Seren Taun harvest ceremony are held in high importance, especially in the traditional Sundanese community in Ciptagelar village, Cisolok, Sukabumi; Sindang Barang, Pasir Eurih village, Taman Sari, Bogor; and the traditional Sundanese community in Cigugur Kuningan.
 The typical Sundanese leuit (rice barn) is an important part of traditional Sundanese villages; it is held in high esteem as the symbol of wealth and welfare.
 Since early times, the Sundanese have predominantly been farmers.
 They tend to be reluctant to be government officers or legislators.

 Next to agriculture, Sundanese people often choose business and trade to make a living although most are traditional entrepreneurs, such as travelling food or drink vendors, establishing modest warung (food stalls) or restaurants, as the vendor of daily consumer's goods or open a modest barber shop.
 Their affinity for establishing and running small-scale entrepreneurship is most likely contributed by the Sundanese tendency to be independent, carefree, egalitarian, individualistic and optimistic.
 They seem to abhor the rigid structure and rules of government offices.
 Several traditional travelling food vendors and food stalls such as Siomay, Gado-gado and Karedok, Nasi Goreng, Cendol, Bubur Ayam, Roti Bakar (grilled bread), Bubur kacang hijau (green beans congee) and Indomie instant noodle stall are notably run by Sundanese.

 Nevertheless, there are numbers of Sundanese that successfully carved their career as intellectuals or politicians in national politics, government offices and military positions.
 Some notable Sundanese has gained positions in the Indonesian government as governor, municipal major, vice president and state ministers, also as officers and general in the Indonesian military.
+Apart from that, the Sundanese also have several political figures who are against Indonesia, such as Musa Suria Kartalegawa, a founder of the Pasundan People's Party, as well as a pioneer in the founding of the State of Pasundan, and an important figure in the birth of the Free Pasundan Movement.

 Sundanese is also popularly known as cheerful and mercurial folks, as they love to joke and tease around.
 The wayang golek artform of Cepot, Dawala, and Gareng punakawan characters demonstrate the Sundanese quirky side.
 Some Sundanese might find art and culture as their passion and become artists, either in fine art, music or performing art.
 Today, there are several Sundanese involved in the music and entertainment industry, with some of Indonesia's most famous singers, musicians, composers, cinema directors, film and sinetrons (soap opera) actors being of Sundanese origin.